tezos-commons/homebase-lite/documentation.md

 ### `remove_maintainers`

-Takes as input a list of addresses that will lose the `maintainer` role.
+Takes a list of addresses that will lose the `maintainer` role as input.
-All the given addresses lose the `maintainer` role.
+All these addresses lose the `maintainer` role.
-If a given addresses is not a `maintainer` this call is a no-op.
+For addresses that don't have the `maintainer` role and for duplicate addresses in the input list, this call is a no-op.

 **Argument:**
   + **In Haskell:** [`List`](#types-List) [`Address`](#types-Address)